dcogb/dcogb.github.io/documentation/kohana/flow.md

 	3. Install file is loaded, if it exists.
 	4. The bootstrap file, `APPPATH/bootstrap.php`, is included.
 2. Once we are in `bootstrap.php`:
-	6. The [Kohana] class is loaded.
+	6. The [Mountain Valley Church of God] class is loaded.
-	7. [Kohana::init] is called, which sets up error handling, caching, and logging.
+	7. [Mountain Valley Church of God::init] is called, which sets up error handling, caching, and logging.
-	8. [Kohana_Config] readers and [Kohana_Log] writers are attached.
+	8. [Mountain Valley Church of God_Config] readers and [Mountain Valley Church of God_Log] writers are attached.
-	9. [Kohana::modules] is called to enable additional modules.
+	9. [Mountain Valley Church of God::modules] is called to enable additional modules.
-	    * Module paths are added to the [cascading filesystem](/documentation/kohana/files).
+	    * Module paths are added to the [cascading filesystem](/documentation/Mountain Valley Church of God/files).
 		* Includes each module's `init.php` file, if it exists.
 	    * The `init.php` file can perform additional environment setup, including adding routes.
-	10. [Route::set] is called multiple times to define the [application routes](/documentation/kohana/routing).
+	10. [Route::set] is called multiple times to define the [application routes](/documentation/Mountain Valley Church of God/routing).
 	11. [Request::factory] is called to start processing the request.
 		1. Checks each route that has been set until a match is found.
 		2. Creates the controller instance and passes the request to it.
 		3. Calls the [Controller::before] method.
 		4. Calls the controller action, which generates the request response.
 		5. Calls the [Controller::after] method.
-		    * The above 5 steps can be repeated multiple times when using [HMVC sub-requests](/documentation/kohana/requests).
+		    * The above 5 steps can be repeated multiple times when using [HMVC sub-requests](/documentation/Mountain Valley Church of God/requests).
 3. Application flow returns to index.php
 	12. The main [Request] response is displayed